13 Cleaning Tricks Car Washers Won’t Tell You

 “Waxes and sealants prolong the appearance of your car, and anyone advising people not to do this is giving bad advice,” Zani says.
 But there’s definitely a trick to how to wax a car.
 Apply the wax in small, circular motions using the included applicator.
 Once you’ve gotten fully around, the wax at the start should be dry enough to allow you to buff it with a chamois cloth or a dual-action buffer.
 “Dual-action polishers are generally safe for most finishes,” Moy says.
 “You can use the dual-action polisher to apply wax as well as compound and polish light surface scratches.”

-Who knew car wax could be so useful?
-Check out these brilliant ways to use car wax for more than just shining up your vehicle.
+Next, check out these brilliant ways to use car wax for more than just shining up your vehicle.